Loki2442/Loki2442/README.md

 ### <i> About Me</i>

-Hi there 👋 Myself Swastik and you can call me Loki.
+Hi there 👋 Myself Swastik and you can call me Loki also, completely your choice.
 I'm a small-time developer and I have a bit of experience in HTML, CSS, Python and JavaScript.
 Aside of Coding, I also like doing stuff like listening to songs, playing games and chat with my friends on Discord.
 </div>
 <div align = "center">
 <hr>